 Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The supplemental information presented on pages 51 through 52 is not a required part of the financial statements, but is supplemental information presented for the purposes of additional analysis.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on it.
+The supplemental information on pages 51 through 53 is presented for purposes of additional analysis, and is not a required part of the financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.